Open and closed maps: Sufficient conditions

-If the map is continuous then the above condition is also necessary for the map to be open.
-That is, if $f : X \to Y$ is a continuous surjection then it is an open map if and only if it is almost open and it satisfies the above condition.
+If the map is continuous, then the above condition is also necessary for the map to be open.
+That is, if $f : X \to Y$ is a continuous surjection, then it is open if and only if it is almost open and it satisfies the above condition.

 Properties

 Open or closed maps that are continuous

-If $f : X \to Y$ is a continuous map that is also open or closed then:
+If $f : X \to Y$ is a continuous map that is also open or closed, then: